Brunel Institute of Power Systems (BIPS)

 - Combined Active and Reactive Despatch, NGC, 1990-92, £130k, constrained optimisation of generator outputs for operational control and planning purposes.

-- Dr. Gareth A. Taylor - Reader in Power Systems and Networks
+- Prof. Gareth A. Taylor - Professor of Power Systems

 Research Leaders & Staff